 A student will be placed on Probation if he or she successfully appeals after being on Financial Aid Suspension.
 Probation will be granted only when the Appeals Committee has determined that the student should be able to meet the minimum SAP requirements by the end of the next semester enrolled.
 If the student would still not be able to meet the SAP requirements in this period, the student would be required to follow an Academic Plan while on probation.
 The Academic Plan would outline specific stipulations for continued progress and a date of expected achievement of the minimum SAP requirements would be stated.
 The student would continue to be eligible for Financial Aid as long as the terms of the Academic Plan were being met.
 Failure to fulfill a probation agreement or follow an outlined Academic Plan will result in "Financial Aid Suspension" and possible denial of further financial assistance.
-Students who are denied financial assistance due to a lack of satisfactory academic progress are ineligible for financial assistance until meeting the required cumulative 2.0 GPA and 80% Pace of Completion.
-For additional questions on the Financial Assistance Committee or the appeal process, please contact the Financial Aid Office.
+(Continued on back page.)
+Rev. 3/30/16 Students who are denied financial assistance due to a lack of satisfactory academic progress are ineligible for financial assistance until meeting the required cumulative 2.0 GPA and 66.67% Pace of Completion.
+For additional questions on the Financial Assistance Committee or the appeal process, please contact the Office of Student Financial Assistance.